How to Translate Signs and Menus While Traveling

 Camera translation works by detecting text regions, extracting characters with OCR, identifying the language, and sending the text through a translation model.
 The best systems also use layout clues, so a price, heading, or warning stays connected to the nearby words.

 Image quality controls the result.
 Glare, motion blur, curved surfaces, and decorative fonts can cause missing letters or strange word breaks.
 A common approach to travel text is scanning a photo with an AI camera translator, then re-cropping smaller sections if the first output looks wrong.
-For privacy, photos are deleted after analysis.
+To protect your travel snapshots, images of signs and menus are removed once the translation is complete.

 How to Use a Camera Translator for Signs and Menus